rubensilvab/Automatic-Detection-of-Ventricular-Fibrillation-through-Electrocardiogram/README.md

 ### Preprocessing

 Preprocessing involves attenuating all irrelevant information from the signal that contaminates and prevents an accurate assessment of it.
 This irrelevant information is commonly referred to as noise.
-Code implemented: [preprocess.m](preprocess.m)
+Code implemented: [pre_process.m](pre_process.m).

 #### Electrical network interference